-- 1. Tariff hike has been proposed in order to move the retail tariffs for this category closer to the Voltage-Wise Cost of Supply and for reducing the overall revenue gap of JBVNL. - 2.
-However, despite the petitioner's best effort, there are some street consumers left to be metered due to operational constraints.
-For street light consumers where meter installation is not possible, JBVNL requests the Commission to allow the billing under average consumption mode with a load factor of 50%.
+- 1. Tariff hike has been proposed in order to move the retail tariffs for this category closer to the Voltage-Wise Cost of Supply and for reducing the overall revenue gap for the JBVNL. - 2.
+However, for street light consumers where meter installation is not possible, JBVNL requests the Commission to allow the billing under average consumption mode with a load factor of 50%.